whyboris/utilitarianism.net/content/introduction-to-utilitarianism.md

      On extreme poverty see: Singer, P. (2009). _[The Life You Can Save: Acting Now to End World Poverty](https://www.thelifeyoucansave.org/the-book/)_.
 Bainbridge Island, WA: Penguin Random House LLC.

      On factory farming see: Singer, P. (1975). _[Animal Liberation: A New Ethics for Our Treatment of Animals](https://en.wikipedia.org/wiki/Animal_Liberation_(book))_.
 New York: HarperCollins.

+[^7a]: This is most clear-cut in a fixed-population setting, where one’s actions do not affect the number or identity of people.
+For more complex cases, see the discussion of [population ethics](/population-ethics/) in Chapter 5.

 [^8]:
      However, when economists use the term “[utility](https://en.wikipedia.org/wiki/Utility)” they typically refer, instead, to the numerical representation of an individual’s preferences.